boazbk/tcs/lec_01_introduction.md

 For a brief overview of what we'll see in this book, you could do far worse than read [Bernard Chazelle's wonderful essay on the Algorithm as an Idiom of modern science](https://www.cs.princeton.edu/~chazelle/pubs/algorithm.html).
 The book of Moore and Mertens [@MooreMertens11] gives a wonderful and comprehensive overview of the theory of computation, including much of the content discussed in this chapter and the rest of this book.
 Aaronson's book [@Aaronson13democritus] is another great read that touches upon many of the same themes.

+For more on the algorithms the Babylonians used, see [Knuth's paper](http://steiner.math.nthu.edu.tw/disk5/js/computer/1.pdf) and Neugebauer's [classic book](https://www.amazon.com/Exact-Sciences-Antiquity-Neugebauer/dp/0486223329).

 Many of the algorithms we mention in this chapter are covered in algorithms textbooks such as those by Cormen, Leiserson, Rivert, and Stein [@CLRS], Kleinberg and Tardos [@KleinbergTardos06],  and Dasgupta, Papadimitriou and Vazirani [@DasguptaPV08].